adrianRfeeger/EzShareApp/README.md

 2. **Extract the ZIP file:**

-   - Unzip the downloaded file and move to a desired location on your macOS system (ie Applications folder)
+   - Unzip the downloaded file and move to a desired location on your macOS system (ie Applications folder).

 ## Usage